Welcome to the Vocal Arts Division of TCU!

 MusicFest Perugia

 BM Vocal Performance majors present a half-recital during their junior year and a full recital during their senior year.
 BME majors present a half- recital, typically before their student teaching semester.
 BA students have the option of presenting a recital.
 MM students present 2 recitals, DMA students present 3 recitals, and AD students present 4 recitals.
 Other students may elect to give recitals for upper division credit with the approval of the studio teacher.
 All recitals must contain new repertoire equivalent to a semester’s normal requirements.
-For example, if enrolled in 2 credit hours of voice, a normal semester’s repertoire requirements would be 6 new pieces.
 Your recital must reflect that as a minimum, supplemented by repertoire from previous semesters and times.
 You are certainly welcome to exceed that number.

 MM, DMA, and AD students may substitute a Major Role for a portion of their recital requirements.
 Full details can be found in the section about Role Substitution Policy.